-The procedures below outline the process the University follows when it receives a report alleging a violation of the Policy on Sexual Misconduct.
+The procedures below outline the process the University follows when it receives a report alleging a violation of the Policy on Sexual Misconduct by a member of the Northwestern community.
+For the purposes of this Policy, "by a member of the Northwestern community" means current students, current faculty (as defined by the Faculty Handbook), current staff members, and current third-party affiliates who have a formal (including contractual) relationship with the University.
+Visitors to campus who are accused of sexual misconduct are not entitled to the process set forth in this policy.
 The Office of Equity ("the Office") is responsible for handling reports alleging sexual misconduct.
 In addition, the Office may make findings on other potential policy violations arising out of the same complaint in place of the student conduct administrative hearing process (UHAS) or other University investigation process that otherwise would apply.
+University groups, including student groups, and departments are expected to report concerns to the Office of Equity and not to take action outside of the University's complaint resolution process.
 All reports will be handled in a prompt, fair, and impartial manner in accordance with Title IX, the Violence Against Women Act, the Illinois Preventing Sexual Violence in Higher Education Act, and other relevant laws and regulations, applicable University policies, and this process.